a-shine/niab-automated-phenotyping/README.md

 ## Overview

-Climate change poses significant challenges to food security in Africa, necessitating the development of resilient crop varieties.
+Climate change poses significant challenges to food security, necessitating the development of resilient crop varieties.
 Teff (Eragrostis tef Zucc. trotter), an important but underutilized cereal crop in East Africa, shows promise due to its natural resilience to waterlogging and drought.
-This study addresses the phenotyping bottleneck in teff breeding programs by developing an automated, high-throughput computer vision pipeline for analyzing teff shoot imagery, with a focus on tracking plant canopy coverage ratio (PCCr) as an indicator of weed competitiveness.
+This study addresses the phenotyping bottleneck in teff breeding programs by developing an automated, high-throughput computer vision pipeline for analyzing teff shoot imagery, with a focus on tracking Plant Canopy Coverage ratio (PCCr) as an indicator of weed resilience.

-We implement and compare deep learning models, including U-Net and DeepLabV3+ architectures, for semantic segmentation of teff shoots.
+We implement and compare Deep Learning (DL) models, including U-Net and DeepLabV3+ architectures, for semantic segmentation of teff shoots.
-The impact of annotation quality on model performance is assessed, and an active learning approach utilizing Monte Carlo dropout for uncertainty quantification is explored to optimize the annotation process.
+The impact of annotation quality on model performance is assessed, and an Active Learning (AL) approach utilising Monte Carlo dropout for uncertainty quantification is explored to optimize the annotation process.
-The best-performing model, a Monte Carlo dropout U-Net trained on fully corrected datasets, is integrated into a modular phenotyping pipeline retrofitted to an existing NIAB dataset.
+The best-performing model, a Monte Carlo dropout U-Net trained on fully corrected datasets, is integrated into a modular phenotyping pipeline retrofitted to an existing dataset.

 Results demonstrate the efficacy of the semantic segmentation models, with the MC dropout U-Net showing superior performance.
-The active learning strategy shows promise in improving model performance with minimal additional annotations.
+The AL strategy shows promise in improving model performance with minimal additional annotations.
-However, the automated PCCr tracking reveals limitations in certain scenarios, primarily due to challenges in instance segmentation and shoot-to-sector assignment.
+However, the automated PCCr tracking reveals limitations in certain scenarios, primarily due to challenges in instance segmentation and shoot-to-sector assignment (phenotype-to-genotype mapping).

-This work contributes to the field of plant phenomics by providing open-source tools for semi-automated labeling, baseline teff shoot segmentation models, an active learning strategy for efficient dataset augmentation, and a modular computer vision phenotyping pipeline
+This work contributes to the field of plant phenomics by providing open-source tools for semi-automated annotation, several teff shoot segmentation models, an AL strategy for efficient dataset augmentation, and a complete modular computer vision phenotyping pipeline that can be adapted to other crop varieties and phenotyping platforms.

-**Keywords (general to specific)**: Artificial Intelligence (AI), Deep Learning (DL), Computer vision, Semantic segmentation, High-throughput phenotyping, Teff, Weed resilience
+**Keywords**: Teff phenotyping, Computer vision, Machine learning, Semantic segmentation, Weed resilience, High-throughput phenotyping, Active learning, Monte Carlo dropout, Crop resilience, Food security, Deep learning

 ## Repo structure